 Please support my research – buying my book will help cover my expenses.
 Go to iuniverse.com and buy on-line.
 Thanks.

 To read what the alleged “Sun Tzu” actually said in the so-called “Art of War” read The School of Sun Tzu: Winning Empires without War.
-Here you will discover that the 2300 year old “Ping-fa” – known for the last few centuries as “The Art of War” – delivers a methodology for managing organizations, and relations between organizations without conflict.
+Here you will discover that the 2300 year old “Bing-fa” – known for the last few centuries as “The Art of War” – delivers a methodology for managing organizations, and relations between organizations without conflict.
 But these messages are not limited to organizations.
 They can find application in people’s personal and professional life.